 Where to stay: Papaya Wildlife Lodge

-Cahuita is a small fishing village on the southern side of Costa Rica’s Caribbean Coast.
+Cahuita is a small fishing village on the southern side of the country’s Caribbean coast.
 Most tourists stop in Cahuita on their way to Cahuita National Park, the main attraction of the area.

 If you love animals, visit Tree of Life, the monkey 🐒 and sloth 🦥 wildlife rescue center.